OmarBaidak/Instabug-Task/README.md

 * **Subject:** Api-Task
 * **Key Points:**
-    * Rest Assured framework for API testing
+    * Rest Assured framework for API testing using Java
-    * Tests a POST request to create a new user in a REST API
+    * Tests a POST request to create a new user in a REST API using Java
-    * Includes pseudocode for key test scenarios within the test classes
     * **Note:** Kindly change the jdk version in POM to the version you're using

   **Conceptual Challenges:**